Kathleen Battle

-Known, Kathleen Battle was an operatic soprano known for her distinctive vocal range and tone.
-She expanded her repertoire into lyric and coloratura soprano roles that earned her five Grammys and one Emmy.
+Kathleen Battle was an operatic soprano known for her distinctive vocal range and tone.
+She expanded her repertoire into lyric and coloratura soprano roles, earning her five Grammys and one Emmy.

 Born in Portsmouth, Ohio, Battle was the youngest of seven children.
 Like many African American vocalists, she discovered her talent while singing with her church choir.
 Battle was awarded a scholarship and graduated from the University of Cincinnati College-Conservatory of Music.
 She majored in music education and proceeded to a master’s degree in Music Education.

-While working as a music teacher, Battle was engaged to sing as the soprano soloist in Brahms’ German Requiem at the 1972 Festival dei Due Mondi in Italy, marking the beginning of her professional singing career.
-Battle would go on to sing in several orchestral concerts in New York, Los Angeles and Cleveland.
+While working as a music teacher, Battle was engaged to sing as the soprano soloist in Brahms’ German Requiemat the 1972 Festival dei Due Mondi in Italy, marking the beginning of her professional singing career.
+Battle would sing in several orchestral concerts in New York, Los Angeles, and Cleveland.

 In 1974, Kathleen Battle was selected to sing in Mahler‘s Symphony No. 8 at the Cincinnati Symphony Orchestra’s May Festival.
-In 1975, she made her professional operatic debut with the Michigan Opera Theatre in Detroit.
+In 1975, she debuted professionally with the Michigan Opera Theatre in Detroit.

 Related Article: Madame Selika, First African American Artist to Perform at the White House

-Throughout the 1980s, Battle performed in recitals, choral works and operas.
+Throughout the 1980s, Battle performed in recitals, choral works, and operas.
 Her career took her to performance venues around the world.
-During this period, she received three Grammy awards and was nominated for the Classical Album of the Year.
+She received three Grammy awards during this period and was nominated for the Classical Album of the Year.
 In 1985, Time Magazine pronounced her “the best lyric coloratura soprano in the world.”

-Related Article: Loretta C. Manggrum, first African American to receive a degree from CCM
+Related Article: Loretta C. Manggrum, the first African American to receive a degree from CCM

 Sources